rotki/rotki/docs/api.rst

    :resjson int taxfree_after_period: The number of seconds after which holding a crypto in FIFO order is considered no longer taxable.
 Must be either a positive number, or -1.
 0 is not a valid value.
 The default is 1 year, as per current german tax rules.
 Can also be set to ``-1`` which will then set the taxfree_after_period to ``null`` which means there is no taxfree period.
    :resjson int balance_save_frequency: The number of hours after which user balances should be saved in the DB again.
 This is useful for the statistics kept in the DB for each user.
 Default is 24 hours.
 Can't be less than 1 hour.
    :resjson bool include_gas_costs: A boolean denoting whether gas costs should be counted as loss in profit/loss calculation.
-   :resjson string eth_rpc_endpoint: A URL denoting the rpc endpoint for the ethereum node to use when contacting the ethereum blockchain.
-If it can not be reached or if it is invalid etherscan is used instead.
    :resjson string ksm_rpc_endpoint: A URL denoting the rpc endpoint for the Kusama node to use when contacting the Kusama blockchain.
 If it can not be reached or if it is invalid any default public node (e.g. Parity) is used instead.
    :resjson string dot_rpc_endpoint: A URL denoting the rpc endpoint for the Polkadot node to use when contacting the Polkadot blockchain.
 If it can not be reached or if it is invalid any default public node (e.g. Parity) is used instead.
    :resjson string main_currency: The asset to use for all profit/loss calculation.
 USD by default.